TeoZosa/structlog-sentry-logger/README.md

 ```

 > :fire: **Tip**
-> Invoking the above without `poetry` installed will emit a
+> Invoking the above without `uv` installed will emit a
-> helpful error message letting you know how you can install poetry.
+> helpful error message letting you know how you can install uv.

 :package: Python Module to C-Extension Compilation
 --------------------------------------------------